Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 In agreement with our findings in Fig.~\ref{fig:energies2}, the saturated small-scale dynamo state is reached later in smaller galaxies, which are characterised by an equipartition between magnetic and turbulent energy.
 Similarly to the magnetic power spectrum, the kinetic power spectrum on large scales is dominated by disc rotation because $\eps_{\rmn{rot}}\approx 100 \eps_{\rmn{turb}}$ (Fig.~\ref{fig:energies2}) so that only scales $\lambda\lesssim1$~kpc probe kinetic turbulence.
-We note that our models only exhibit one phase of gas accretion and star formation and we adopt a pressurised ISM without explicitly modelling star-formation driven turbulence.
-In reality, cosmologically growing dwarf galaxies may have several star-forming phases, which could perhaps further amplify sub-equipartition magnetic fields so that they may reach a larger fractional saturation.